 Ambitious to maximize their skill sets, most Purdue MBA students choose to complete one or two areas of focused study.
-We call these specialized studies concentration areas or option areas.
+We call these focused studies specialization areas or option areas.

-Concentration areas add depth to the broad base of management knowledge covered in the core curriculum and are not required for the completion of the MBA degree.
-Even so, concentration areas are recommended to enhance your skills in a specific business function, or to market your skills to potential employers.
+Specialization areas add depth to the broad base of management knowledge covered in the core curriculum and are not required for the completion of the MBA degree.
+Even so, specialization areas are recommended to enhance your skills in a specific business function, or to market your skills to potential employers.

-Your selection of an concentration area will be influenced by your own experience and your goals after graduation.
+Your selection of a specialization area will be influenced by your own experience and your goals after graduation.
 Besides the explanatory resources we provide our students year-round, the Student Services Office conducts an information session during your first module to help you decide which option areas would best serve your career.

 On this page, you’ll find links to overviews of the seven functional and six interdisciplinary option areas offered at Krannert.

 Our financial accounting offerings are designed from a user perspective.
 They will provide you with the skills to read, understand, and act upon financial reports.